thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 We already have the `lat` and `lon` attributes on our `Event` model, so no need for a database migration.
-If we run our test again, however, we will get the same `undefined method` error that we got before.
+If we run our test again, however, we will get the same `undefined method` error we got before.

-According to the [Geocoder README](https://github.com/alexreisner/geocoder#object-geocoding), "your model must tell Geocoder which method returns your object's geocodable address".
+According to the [Geocoder README](https://github.com/alexreisner/geocoder#object-geocoding), "your model must tell Geocoder which method returns your object's geocodable address."
 Since our model is *already* geocoded (meaning: it already has the latitude and longitude set) we need to tell Geocoder which attributes store latitude and
 longitude: